ucbepic/docetl/docs/operators/split.md

 3. **Topic Extraction from Research Papers**:
    Divide research papers into sections, use a map operation to extract key topics from each section, then apply a reduce operation to synthesize main themes across the entire paper.

-## Example: Analyzing Customer Frustration
+## 🚀 End-to-End Pipeline Example: Analyzing Customer Frustration

 Let's walk through a complete example of using Split, Map, and Reduce operations to analyze customer frustration in support transcripts.